Tips to Reduce Exposure to Lead

 IMPORTANT HEALTH INFORMATION FOR HOMEOWNERS WITH LEAD PLUMBING:

 The Lehigh County Authority water main system is virtually lead-free.
-If your home is connected to Lehigh County Authority (LCA) water main by a water distribution pipe that has sections made from lead, a toxic metal, it can impact your health.
-Follow the steps below to clean out your home plumbing until lead plumbing is replaced.
+If your home is connected to a Lehigh County Authority (LCA) water main by a service line that has sections made from lead, a toxic metal, or galvanized material, it can impact your health.
+Follow the steps below to clean out your home’s plumbing until lead plumbing is replaced.
 Lead is harmful to everyone.
 Pregnant women and their unborn babies, infants and children under the age of six, and adults with high blood pressure and kidney problems are at the most risk.

-IF YOU HAVE LEAD PIPES: Take steps to reduce the risk of lead exposure by following the steps outlined below.
+IF YOU HAVE LEAD OR GALVANIZED PIPES: Take steps to reduce the risk of lead exposure by following the steps outlined below.

 Daily Rinsing: